jkillisch/teachIRT/README.md

 (2) Functions to plot probabilities (ICCs, OCCs, CCCs).
 These functions begin with the type of plot followed by the model name.

 (3) Functions to compute measures of statistical information.
 These functions begin with an inf_ followed by the model name.
+These functions are, currently, only available for the 1PL-3PL model.

 (4) Functions to plot measures of statistical information.
 These functions begin with an inf_plot_ followed by the model name.